fyodor-org-uk/fyodor/random-generators/index.md

 }
 {% endhighlight %}

-Out test's only interested in the age of our car but already some questions spring to mind about the rest of it:
+Our test's only interested in the age of our car but already some questions spring to mind about the rest of it:

 * if we don't populate name and description will it get persisted/serialized etc OK?